SkayoCrafts/Cage/README.md

 ## Overview

 This plugin provides a simple way to add an age-verification-gate to your website, where the user has to verify their age.
+It allows site administrators to have age-restricted sections on the website, where only adults can enter.
-This happens on a nice looking page that you can customize however you want!
+All this happens on a nice looking page which you can customize **a lot**!
+(You can even have some custom CSS)

-The plugin also features a lot of different ways the user can verify their age.
+The plugin also features a lot of different ways the user can verify their age:
 Drop-Downs?
 Input Fields?
 Just some buttons?
 This plugin has everything.

-If you have adult-content, or content that is not intended to be seen by minors, this is the best and only plugin on the market right now!
+If you have adult-content, or content that is not intended to be seen by minors, this is probably the best and only plugin on the market right now!
 Just download and enjoy! :wink:

 ## Documentation